-After a tumultuous 2020, what trends can wholesale distributors expect this year?
+After a tumultuous couple years, what trends can wholesale distributors expect now?
 Watch for continued supply chain disruption, increased competition, and a talent shortage.

 SAPPHIRE NOW wowed the world with their virtual kick off.
 Featuring Christian Klein, Julia White, Paige Wei-Cox, and Hasso Plattner during an insightful, action-packed keynote, SAP proved once again why it’s a powerhouse among tech giants – the keynote wasn’t just a vision for SAP; it’s a roadmap for the future of business.

-Following the keynote, I spoke to several thought leaders in our After Party series that spans the timeline of SAPPHIRE NOW, June 2-10.
+Following the keynote, several thought leaders in our After Party series that spans the timeline of SAPPHIRE NOW, June 2-10 delivered their thoughts.
 (You can watch the replay of the session HERE.)